Here's the uncomfortable truth: everyone manipulates sometimes.

 - You walk on eggshells

-How to Respond:
+đŻ How to Protect Yourself:

-- Stand your ground calmly (they respect it)
+- Stand your ground calmly.
+They respect it.

 - Donât match their intensity.
-It escalates
+It escalates.

 - Name the behavior: âI feel intimidated right now.â